-Everything you need to know about a haiku poems and poets is here such as; how to write a haiku, its history, famous haiku poets, and examples of haiku, etc. As well as:
+Everything you need to know about haiku poems and haiku poets is here such as; how to write a haiku, its history, articles on Haikus, and examples of haikus, etc. As well as:

 [n] an epigrammatic Japanese verse form of three short lines

 A Japanese poem composed of three unrhymed lines of five, seven, and five moras (a unit of sound that determines syllable weight in some languages) respectively, usually about some form of nature.
 Although haiku poems are often stated to have 17 syllables, this is inaccurate as syllables and moras are not the same.
 Haiku typically contain a kigo (seasonal reference), and a kireji (cutting word).
 In Japanese, haiku are traditionally printed in a single vertical line and tend to take aspects of the natural world as their subject matter, while haiku in English often appear in three lines to parallel the three phrases of Japanese haiku and may deal with any subject matter.

 See more examples of haiku poetry

 the first cold shower;

 even the monkey seems to want